ossuminc/riddl/doc/src/hugo/content/guides/developers/releasing.md

 This will expose any language change issues.
 If this doesn't pass, go back and fix the software again and start from scratch.
 The test case named `RunRiddlcOnArbitraryTest` will do this for you if you clone that repo and adjust the paths in that test case for your clone.
-Don't commit that change.
+The test will just succeed if it can't find those files locally.

 ## Commit Changes
 You've probably made changes as a result of the above.
 Commit those to a branch